BetaBot2002/dsa-assignments/README.md

 26. Create a function to find the lowest common ancestor (LCA) of two nodes in a binary tree.
 [View Answer](./BinarySearchTreeLowestCommonAncestor.c)

 #### Assignment 6
 27. Write an algorithm to perform an in-order traversal of a binary tree without recursion.
+[View Answer](./BinarySearchTreeInorderWithoutRecursion.c)
 28. Implement a function to find the kth smallest element in a BST.
+[View Answer](./BinarySearchTreeKthSmallestElement.c)
 29. Create a program to serialize and deserialize a binary tree.
+[View Answer](./BinaryTreeSerializeDeserialize.c)
 30. Implement an AVL tree and perform insertions and rotations.
+[View Answer](./AVLTree.c)

 #### Assignment 7
 31. Create a simple hash table with basic operations (insert, delete, search).